How to Grow Cleome Flowers, The Spider Plant

 Plants tolerate a little crowding.
 Weed young plants to help them get off to a good start.

 Water plants evenly throughout the growing period.
-Plants are somewhat heat and drought tolerant.
+Established mature plants are somewhat heat and drought-tolerant.
 They should be fine during mid-summer.
+Water them only during extended droughts.

-Pruning plants is helpful to maintain the appearance, create bushier plants, and prolong blooms.
+Pruning annual Cleome plants helps maintain the appearance, creates bushier plants, and prolongs blooms.
 Pinch growing tips of young plants.
 Prune away any dead leaves, stems, and branches.
 You can also remove seed pods, but that will take away from the “Spider Flower” look.

 Insects and Plant Disease